-Our cardiologists treat patients at Texoma Medical Center’s Texoma Heart Institute, the region’s most established and comprehensive heart program.
+Our cardiologists treat patients at Texoma Medical Center’s (TMC’s) Texoma Heart Institute (THI), one of the region’s most established and comprehensive heart programs.

 We offer a wide variety of cardiology services to diagnose, treat, and support recovery from heart conditions.